Introduction

 Introduction to Psychology Learning

 Learning is a process, which is ongoing all the time.
-Learning improved the character of an individual.
-Through all kinds of physical and mental efforts, a person not only acquires knowledge but also adopts different habits.
+Learning improved the character of an individual through all kinds of physical and mental efforts.

 What is Skill Learning in Psychology class 11